 Is plastic packaging your friend or foe?
 Making sustainable decisions that will retain your customers and attract new ones?
 Sustainability is high on every agenda and a great opportunity for brands and retailers to make a difference to the planet and your bottom line.
 Your customers want change, don’t stand still, so act now.

 These days health is a hot topic and a growing concern.
 We’re all living longer and yet our waistlines are expanding, with over 27% of the UK population classed as overweight.
 In the US the figure is a whopping 39%.
 Consumers are more aware of their own personal health, becoming amateur health experts and they’re not willing to compromise.

 News & views

-The past year has seen much upheaval in the workplace and been strange for all, but maybe especially challenging for employees.
+The past year has seen much upheaval in the workplace and has been strange for all, but especially challenging for some employees.
 For those of us lucky enough to have the opportunity, our homes have become our offices.
 We have converted spare rooms, dining tables, bedrooms and sheds into our workspaces and sometimes even into classrooms.

 Retailers can no longer rely solely on conceptual brand values like reputation, heritage and goodwill.
 The rules are changing.

 If ever there was a time for reflection, it’s now.
 In a year where we have lived (and continue to live) through a deadly global pandemic, devastating wildfires across several continents and one of the most brutal hurricane seasons, we all need a reason to be positive.
 The theme of World Earth Day 2021 is ‘Restore Our Earth’ and thankfully at its heart is optimism.

 Is there a vegan revolution underway?
 There’s been an explosion of interest in vegan products and lifestyles over the last few years and whilst there’s definitely a gender bias towards female vegans the divide is shrinking.